How to hydrate your moss poles without hassle

 Keeping your moss pole moist: why the struggle?

-Once sphagnum moss dries out, it becomes hydrophobic: repelling water instead of soaking it up, so it becomes very tricky to get properly wet again, with water running off dry moss.
+Once Sphagnum moss dries out, it becomes hydrophobic: repelling water instead of soaking it up, so it becomes very tricky to get properly wet again, with water running off dry moss, usually into the pot below, which can lead to overwatering and rot!

 First things first: get your moss right